 Learn how to remove skin tags with these 5 strategies to help you get rid of them naturally.
-They’re not problematic, but let’s see how to get rid of them.
+They’re not problematic but many want them gone.

 Next to warts, one of the questions I get the most is how to remove skin tags.
 Skin tags are fleshy bumps that can be anywhere from the size of a grain of rice to the size of a pea.
 Technically called acrochordons or cutaneous papilloma, the benign growths of skin are more annoying than problematic.
 Let’s discuss how to remove skin tags naturally.